January 28, 2021

 Another variable that will play a part in how long it takes to sell your practice is your practice size.
 Practices valued between $750,000 and $1.2 million tend to be a sweet spot for most buyers.
 Practices collecting less tend to sit on the market longer.
 The reason is that smaller practices mean less revenue for the incoming doctor.
 This is especially true if the buyer is still paying off student debt.

 It’s also important to make sure your broker “pounds the pavement” on your behalf and be active when it comes to finding the right buyer.
-All too often, practice transition brokers post a marketing description on a few websites, sit back, and wait for calls to come in.
-Work with someone like Professional Transition Strategies that takes a proactive approach to finding the right fit for your practice.
+All too often, practice transition brokers post a marketing description on a few websites, sit back and wait for calls to come in.
+Work with someone like PTS that takes a proactive approach to finding the right fit for your practice.

-If you are considering the possibility of selling a dental practice, reach out to the team at Professional Transition Strategies.
+If you are considering the possibility of selling a dental practice, contact the team at PTS.
 We will answer any questions and help prepare you in this exciting new stage of your life.